Sex and Consent

 Youtube: A kiss is not a contract

-Sometimes it can be hard to know what to do to support someone.
+Sometimes, it can be hard to know what to do to support someone.
 You may feel stressed or scared you'll say the wrong thing.

-Remember your main role in YourCrew is to listen, acknowledge and communicate support.
+Remember your main role as Crew or a supportive friend or family is to listen, acknowledge and communicate support.
 That can mean calling a professional service such as Kids Helpline or, in an emergency, calling 000 They can also guide you on what to do.

-see Professional and Urgent Help for a list of services with live phone numbers and links
+See Professional and Urgent Help for a list of services with live phone numbers and links